dyota257/wrestlingscoreboard/to-do.md

 # To-do list

-[ ] key map under keys
+[x] key map under keys
-[ ] password at /import to prevent other people from entering stuff during the match [ ] highlight the currently ongoing match
+[/] password at /import to prevent other people from entering stuff during the match
+    hid the other nav bar items in mobile mode
+[ ] highlight the currently ongoing match
     [ ] Need a param on scoreboard for matchID
 [ ] search box to highlight when your matches are